cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 In our lab the **Berlin VM** is an Ubuntu Kubernetes node running the **Cilium** Container Network Interface (CNI) and connected to the **xrd02** router.

-1. SSH to Berlin VM from the topology-host VM
+1. SSH to Berlin VM from the topology-host VM (using the visual code terminal output)
    ```
    ssh cisco@berlin
    or